 Employee engagement is an essential component of a healthy, happy, and productive workforce.
 By creating an environment that encourages engagement, organizations can cultivate a sense of belonging amongst employees and make great strides in achieving their organizational goals.

-- Sixty-nine percent of employees point out that they would work harder if appreciated more at work.
-(Officevibe, 2022)
+- Sixty-nine percent of employees say they would work harder if they felt more recognized for their work efforts.
+(Workleap, 2024)

 - Eighty-nine percent of Human Resource professionals state that ongoing feedback and clarity on expectations is essential for increasing employee engagement.
 (Zippia, 2022)

 - Eighty-nine percent of employees with wellness programs are more engaged and happier with their job.
-(Gallup, 2022)
+(Zippia, 2023)

 - Eighty-nine percent of HR professionals agree that regular feedback, check-ins, and recognition are key drivers of employee engagement.
 (Zippia, 2023)